 Skip to Content

-Easy DIY Christmas Ornaments
+Easy DIY Christmas Ornaments: Hot Glue Gun Crafts

 Y’all, I just made the cutest DIY Ornaments for Christmas, and I know you will love them.
+They are a hot glue gun craft that’s super easy to make.
+The options are unlimited.

-These cute Angel and Cross Christmas Ornaments are made using hot glue and hand-painted with gold and white accents.
+These cute Angel and Cross Christmas Ornaments are made using a hot glue gun and hand-painted with gold and white accents.
 They can be made in various sizes and used for gift tags as well as tree ornaments.

 Even if you’re not a big crafter and shy away from DIY projects, I think you will love how easy these are to make.